-Franklin Falls is an easy hike just off 1-90 that’s a nice, easy hike for those with kids or beginners.
-The two-mile leisurely trail ends at a 135-foot waterfall that cascades between two highway viaducts.
+Franklin Falls is a nice, easy hike just off 1-90 that’s perfect for beginners or those hiking with kids.
+The two-mile leisurely trail ends at a 135-foot waterfall that cascades between the highway viaducts.
 A NW Forest Pass is required to park in the lots and hike the trails.

 A short, steep path with a handrail guides hikers right up to the waterfalls.
 The spray is heavy and rocks can be quite slippery, so take care.
 And bring a wipe for your camera lens, or all your photos will be cloudy!

-For a special treat, visit Franklin Falls during the winter months when the falls are frozen over.
+For a special treat, visit Franklin Falls during the winter months when the falls are frozen.
 You’ll have to research the best trail access when you go because the snow can force parking lot and/or trail detours.
 The above-mentioned Facebook groups can be of great assistance.

-Bring spikes for traction and plenty of warm clothes – it can get very chilly by the falls.
+Bring spikes for traction and plenty of warm clothes – it gets very chilly by the falls.
 The steep slope leading to the bottom of the falls is icy during the winter, so go slowly and take small steps while hanging onto the wire rail.

 This is a popular hike, so arrive early, even in the winter.
 Or, better yet, head there on a weekday.